MoseleyBioinformaticsLab/MESSES/_sources/cli.rst.txt

 or another supported format.
 This is done by using conversion directives, which are detailed in the :doc:`conversion_directives` section.
-Arbitrary JSON to JSON conversions are supported through the "generic" command and all supported formats are converted using commands that match thier namesake.
+Arbitrary JSON to JSON conversions are supported through the "generic" command and all supported formats are converted using commands that match their namesake.
 All supported formats are detailed in the :doc:`supported_formats` section.
 More details and examples for the convert command are in the :doc:`tutorial`.